Roohparvar/irAEsProject/README.md

 # irAEs Project:
-This repository contains a single-cell analysis pipeline for discovering biologically relevant insights in immune-related adverse events (irAE) disease.
+This repository contains a single-cell and TCR analysis pipeline for discovering biologically relevant insights in immune-related adverse events (irAE) disease.

 ---
 ---